Robert Gillespie, area head

 The Undergraduate Program

 The program is designed to prepare music teachers for successful work in a variety of settings.
 Through partnerships with urban and suburban school districts in the Columbus area, students gain a wealth of experience and a broad perspective on music teaching and learning.
-Three tracks lead toward Ohio pre-K-12 licensure in music (view these curricula under Four Year Plans Under the Semester System):
+Three tracks lead toward Ohio pre-K–12 licensure in music (view these curricula at Undergraduate Curriculum Information; Four-Year Plans):

-- Instrumental Music Education Curriculum - Students prepare to teach wind and percussion or stringed instruments from beginning through advanced levels.
+- Instrumental Music Education Curriculum—Students prepare to teach wind and percussion or stringed instruments from beginning through advanced levels.
+See also the Instrumental Music Education/Jazz Principal Curriculum.

 To prepare for teaching positions involving multiple responsibilities, students may complete coursework in more than one specialization.
 Ohio State's music education degree program prepares students to become confident and competent school professionals.